UK, outside Wales

 How to apply for funding

 Students who are ordinarily resident in England will apply to Student Finance England for their funding.
-The application process for students who intend to start a course in September 2019 is now open.
+The application process for students who intend to start a course in September 2020 is expected to open in March 2020.

 If you have any questions please get in touch with the Advice and Money Team.